elijahJensen/duluth-dnug/readme.md

 www.duluthdnug.org

 ## To Run ##
-Rename the included example enviroment file to just .env and change contents to match what you need for your enviroment.
+Rename the included example enviroment file env.sample to .env and change contents to match what you need for your enviroment.

     #Start Server
     npm start